ThomasNowProductions/BreathSpace/docs/DESIGN_GUIDE.md

 ### Font Family

-OpenBreath uses the "GFS Didot" font family for all text elements.
+BreathSpace uses the "GFS Didot" font family for all text elements.
 This elegant serif font promotes a sense of calm and sophistication.

 ### Text Styles